rahmanda/rahmanda.github.io/contents/blog/en/2020-06-16-modifying-style-with-setAttribute-is-bad.md

 When we want to modify styles from JS, we have two options: using `setAttribute` and style property.
 In this article, I will explain why I prefer to use the latter.

-## Why element.setAttribute is bad?
+## Why setAttribute is bad?

-Suppose we want to set a container with a width is equal to 50% of the screen width and height is equal to screen height.
+Suppose we want to set a container with `width` is equal to 50% of the screen width and `height` is equal to screen height.
 Below is how we do it with `setAttribute`.

 ``` js